 What do we consider “bad” things?

-This one’s a bit more straight-forward, since judging “things” is much easier that judging people.
+This one’s a bit more straight-forward, since judging “things” is much easier than judging people.
 Death, injury, violence, abuse, neglect – We can mostly agree on a list of bad things.
 Why is there such agreement?
 I believe it’s due to the “law written on our hearts” as Paul describes in Romans 2.12-16, that built-in programming that helps you determine what is naturally good and bad, whether you believe in God or not.
 Though contemporary cultural morality increasingly blurs the line on particular issues, in general, all people have an innate sense of right and wrong.

 The confusion comes when we equate bad things with bad results.
 The classic example of this is the story of Joseph.
 Sold into slavery by his jealous brothers, Joseph finds himself in Egypt but, as God would have it, eventually works his way into a position of power.
 Years later when his brothers come crawling back to him out of desperate need, they believe that Joseph would surely use this opportunity for payback.
 Instead, Joseph wisely chooses to look at the big picture, giving us one of the most famous quotes from Scripture: “As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.”
 (Genesis 50.20) Bad things clearly happened to Joseph, yet amazing results came out of it.